Sigma-Delta PWM for class-D audio and other Sigma-delta tricks

 Exercise

-Matlab Exercise
+Matlab Exercisde

-The target is to build a driver for the TAS5602 by Texas Instruments.
+The goal is to build a driver for the TAS5602 by Texas Instruments.
 This chip expects a pulse-width modulated signal with at most 400kHz base frequency.
 We have an FPGA with a maximum clock frequency of 50 MHz.
 So what we need to do is to drive the digital PWM generator with a sigma-delta bitstream.

 How to proceed: